ruby/www.ruby-lang.org/en/news/_posts/2020-12-08-ruby-3-0-0-preview2-released.md

 To limit sharing of objects, Ractor introduces several restrictions to the Ruby's syntax (without multiple Ractors, there is no restriction).

-The specification and implmentation are not matured and may be changed in the future, so this feature is marked as experimental and show the "experimental feature" warning when the first `Ractor.new`.
+The specification and implementation are not matured and may be changed in the future, so this feature is marked as experimental and show the "experimental feature" warning when the first `Ractor.new`.

 The following small program calculates `n.prime?` (`n` is relatively a big integer) in parallel with two ractors.
 You will confirm that the program execution is about x2 times faster ompare with the sequential program on the parallel computer.